Rules Governing all RILSA Events

 16. Ranking points as follows: 1500 for the winner, 1200 for the Runner Up, and 1000 to each beaten semi-finalist, 800 to each quarter finalist, 600 to each last 16, 400 to each last 32 and 300 points to all other players.
 Merit points will be awarded for each frame won.
 In the event that a player or players receive a bye or walkover they will receive the appropriate ranking points but will NOT receive merit points for frames not played.

-22. All players must understand that drug testing can be carried out at any time either in or out of competition and consent to this rule.
+20. All players must understand that drug testing can be carried out at any time either in or out of competition and consent to this rule.

-28. Any player who has won prize money or trophy at any event in RILSA must be in attendance to accept the award.
+26. Any player who has won prize money or trophy at any event in RILPA must be in attendance to accept the award.
 Failure to be in attendance will result in the player or players forfeiting the prizes.
 Trophies will be reused if possible and prize money will be put into the RILSA account.
 ONLY under exceptional circumstances will prizes be held over.
 Persons other than those receiving prizes, cannot accept prizes on behalf of others.

 Ladies National 6 Red Snooker Championships